puppetlabs/puppet-docs/source/pe/2.8/trouble_regenerate_certs_split.markdown

 Once an agent node's new certificate is signed, it will fetch it automatically within a few minutes and begin a Puppet run.
 After a node has fetched its new certificate and completed a full Puppet run, it will once again appear in orchestration and live management.
 If, after waiting for a short time, you don't see the agent node in live management, use NTP to make sure time is in sync aross your PE deployment.

-> At this point, after you have regenerated all agents' certificates:
->
-> * Everything should be back to normal and fully functional under the new CA.
+> Once you have regenerated all agents' certificates, **everything should now be back to normal and fully functional under the new CA**.

 [confdir]: /puppet/3.5/reference/dirs_confdir.html#windows-systems
 [request_manager]: ./console_cert_mgmt.html